1999AZZAR/InfoView/README.md

 - Verify ESP32-C3 is powered and code is uploaded
 - Check Bluetooth is enabled on mobile device
 - Restart both devices
-- Check serial monitor for BLE advertising messages
+- Look for "InfoView" in the available devices list

 **Connection fails or disconnects frequently**
 - Check for Bluetooth interference
 - Ensure devices are within range (typically 10 meters)
 - Verify Chronos app has necessary permissions
-- Check serial monitor for error messages

 **No data appears on display**
 - Verify connection is established (check LED indicator if connected)